-Students who have studied or used the language prior to enrollment must visit the CLER Office (5th Floor, Building 6) before the first week of class.
+Students who have studied or used the language prior to enrollment must refer to the information posted on the Loyola University Bulletin Board "Language courses • LLC" before the course registration period of each semester.
 With permission from the instructor in charge of the course, students may enroll in the intermediate or advanced level course.
-Students who have obtained permission for taking intermediate or advanced level courses must visit the Center for Academic Affairs during the registration period.
-The number of offered courses for some languages in the intermediate and advanced levels may not amount to the required number of credits for graduation, so be sure to check the corresponding language section for information on the number of credits offered.
-If the student's proficiency in the language exceeds the course goals and learning objectives, the student will not be able to register for the course.
+Students who have obtained permission to take intermediate or advanced level courses must visit the Center for Academic

+Affairs during the registration period.
+The number of courses offered for some languages in the intermediate and advanced levels may not amount to the required number of credits for graduation, so students should make sure to check the corresponding language section for information on the number of credits offered.
+If students' proficiency in the language exceeds the course goals and learning objectives, students will not be able to register for the course.

-• OPTIONAL COURSES
+§ b136 OPTIONAL COURSES

-- ・Language and Culture courses (ことばと文化) and Seminar courses (演習) of Chinese, French, German, Italian, Korean, and Spanish (Japanese medium instruction) cannot be counted for fulfilling the 8-credit requirement as these are optional courses.
+- Language and Culture courses (ことばと文化) and Seminar courses (演習) of Chinese, French, German, Italian, Korean, and Spanish (Japanese medium instruction) cannot be counted for fulfilling the 8-credit requirement as these are optional courses.
 Language and Culture courses (ことばと文化) and Seminar courses (演習) can be counted as additional courses in SE electives, up to 12 credits.
-To take optional courses for Chinese, French, and Spanish, students are required to take a placement interview in the beginning of the semester. - For students who entered before 2020, Kentei taisaku courses (検定対策) cannot be included in Graduation requirement. - For students who entered in and after 2020, up to 2 credits of Kentei taisaku courses (検定対策) of Chinese, French and German can also be counted as additional courses in SE electives, up to 12 credits. - For more information, please refer to the pages on the Gogaku Kamoku (語学科目) in "2020 Academic Handbook (2020 年度履修要覧〔学部科目編〕)".
+To take the optional courses for Chinese, French, and Spanish, students are required to take a placement test in the beginning of the semester. - For students who entered before 2020, Kentei taisaku courses (検定対策) cannot be included in Graduation requirement. - For students who entered in and after 2020, up to 2 credits of Kentei taisaku courses (検定対策) of Chinese and German can also be counted as additional courses in SE electives, up to 12 credits. - For more information, please refer to the pages on the Gogaku Kamoku (語学科目) in "2021 Academic Handbook (2021 年度履修要覧〔学部科目編〕)".